yzernik/tonic_lnd/README.md

 Rust implementation of LND RPC client using async gRPC library `tonic_openssl`.

+This is a fork from https://github.com/yzernik/tonic_openssl_lnd but uses hex credentials over paths to be able to connect to LND remotely without directly reading from macaroon and cert files.

 ## About

 **Warning: this crate is in early development and may have unknown problems!